HISMalawi/BHT-EMR-API/README.md

 - Error should never pass silently, if you handle an exception, log the error you just handled
 - Related to the point above, avoid inline rescue statements
 - Use guard statements when validating a variable, if you can't, consider moving the validation logic to a method
-- Services, we love those, but if you are going to write them try to keep them [SOLID](https://en.wikipedia.org/wiki/SOLID).
-These must be placed in `app/services` not `lib`.
+- Package your business logic in services where possible.
+These are located in `app/services` directory.
+  Try to keep them [SOLID](https://en.wikipedia.org/wiki/SOLID) please.
 - If you know it's a hack please leave a useful comment
 - If what you wrote doesn't make sense, revise until it does else leave useful comments and a unit test
 - If a file exceeds 120 lines, you better have a good reason as to why it is so